Knoxville Construction Injury Lawyers

 In negligence and product liability cases, our Knoxville attorneys demand that wrongdoers pay punitive damages for wantonly and deliberately failing to comply with any applicable laws or disregarding your safety.
 There’s no excuse for not making the worker the company’s top priority.

-According to the Occupational Safety and Health Administration (OSHA), 5,250 construction workers died in 2018 – about 14 workers a day.
-Overall, they accounted for 21.1% of all worker deaths.
+According to the Occupational Safety and Health Administration (OSHA), 1,056 construction and extraction workers died in 2022 – an 11% increase in worker fatalities from 2021.

 Who is liable for a construction site accident?